 Statewide Vendor/Payee Services

 OFM maintains a central vendor file for Washington State agencies to use for processing vendor payments.
-This allows you, as a vendor, to receive payments from all participating state agencies by direct deposit, the state's preferred method of payment.
+This allows you, as a vendor, to receive payments from all participating state agencies.
+This also allows you to receive payments by direct deposit, the state's preferred method of payment.

 Before we can begin direct deposit, we need to verify your account with the bank (we call it the prenote process).
-That process usually takes about two weeks.
+That process usually takes about 7-10 business days.